joonanlab/joonanlab.github.io/team/yebin.md

 title: Yebin Ryu
 position: Graduate Student
 handle: yebin
-email:
+email: yebinryu324@gmail.com
 twitter:
 github:
 scholar:
 photo: yebin.png
 ---

-Yebin is interested in exploring gene expression and transcriptional profile of brain cells at single cell resolution.
-She is working on using ATAC-seq to understand specific transcriptional changes occurring in brain cells throughout the developmental processes.
-She is also interested in deep learning model to predict regulatory activities and expression patterns from genetic sequences.
-Through understanding the model and single cell technology, she aims to shed light on the impact of non-coding mutations in neurological disorders.
+Yebin's research leverages multi-omic data analysis to uncover biological subtypes and molecular mechanisms underlying cancer.
+Currently, she is investigating patterns of m6A RNA methylation across various cancer types to better understand how this modification influences gene expression and cellular pathways.
+Her work integrates transcriptomic, proteomic, and phosphoproteomic data to delineate cancer subtypes and identify unique biological markers associated with disease progression.
+Through analyzing m6A modification patterns, Yebin aims to shed light on potential therapeutic targets and diagnostic markers for cancer.
+Her research seeks to deepen the understanding of the regulatory mechanisms driving cancer, ultimately facilitating the development of precision medicine approaches.
+This work has the potential to inform novel treatment strategies tailored to the specific molecular characteristics of cancer subtypes, with the broader goal of improving patient outcomes.

 ### Education & Training
 - 2024-present M.Sc. candidate, Department of Integrated Biomedical and Life Science, Korea University
-- 2022-2024 B.Sc. in Biomedical Engineering, Korea University
+- 2020-2024 B.Sc. in Biomedical Engineering, Korea University

 ### Awards
 - 2024 Best poster award, Annual Conference of Korean Society for Bioinformatics